billkarsh/Alignment_Projects/00_DOC/ptest_reference.md

 ```
 ptestx 1.4^1.8 -nf -clr -d=temp -prm=matchparams.txt -v
 ```

+>*ptestx auto-generates the output file names and passes them to ptest.*

 When you run pgo.sht, you'll get a new temp folder inside your try folder.
 Dig down into `try/temp/1/S0_0` to find the pair_xxx.log file.
 If it ran to completion the S0_0 folder will also contain pts.same and comp.tif showing A in green, B in red and yellow where they overlap.
 If the job failed to complete, the log will indicate why (look for a line labeled by "FAIL:").
 If the issue appears to be in the initial FFT stage, edit the pgo.sht script like this: